Chia Seed Pudding

 The Right Ratios for Chia Seed Pudding

 This recipe can be scaled up or down, whether you’d like to make a big batch or just a few servings.
+While you can just add chia seeds to yogurt, I think using milk helps it reach the perfect consistency.
 In general, I recommend the following chia seed pudding ratio:

 - 1 part almond milk + ½ part yogurt + ½ part chia seeds, scant ¼ part sweetener.